 Rapid evolution of traits under direct selection

 The two focal traits, female body mass and age at first reproduction, were highly heritable (H2 = 0.46 and 0.19 for female body mass and age at first reproduction, respectively) and quickly responded to selection.
 In less than ten generations, female body mass increased by 12% in the heavy lines and decreased 4% in the light lines compared to the control lines and the age at first reproduction declined by 33% in the fast lines compared to the control lines in ad libitum conditions.
-In contrast, control lines displayed no evolution of age at first reproduction and only a slight increase of female body mass compared to the G0 generation, indicating no strong selection pressure linked to rearing conditions.
+In contrast, control lines displayed no evolution of age at first reproduction and only a slight increase of female body mass compared to the G0 generation, indicating no ongoing evolutionary response to rearing conditions.
 These results confirm several studies showing that in many species body mass or size and age at first reproduction are heritable and can rapidly evolve in artificial selection experiments (e.g. Teuschl et al. 2007, Miyatake 1997), as well as in natura especially in the context of biological invasion (e.g. Reznick et al. 1990, Huey et al. 2000, Diamantidis et al. 2009, Kingsolver et al. 2012).
 The fact that single traits linked to growth or reproduction can quickly respond to selection was expected, due to the phenotypic changes that we observed for this type of traits between native and invasive populations of H. axyridis (Supplementary figure 1).

-The evolution of a phenotypic syndrome is highly dependent on the selected trait
+The evolution of a phenotypic syndrome highly depends on the selected trait

 The main objective of our work was to assess whether other phenotypic traits evolved in response to selection on body mass or age at first reproduction, and to evaluate the extent to which such correlated shifts mimicked the invasion syndrome.
 Life-history theory has given keys to understand how different traits could interact to produce different life-history strategies (Stearns 1992).
 Faced with new selection pressures, it is quite common that a suite of traits will evolve rather than a single trait in isolation, whether in a context of experimental evolution or in natura (Reznick et al. 1990, Reznick & Ghalambor 2001, Teuschl et al. 2007).
 Here we found that the number of traits showing a correlated response is highly variable depending on the trait undergoing direct selection.